WeslleyRocha/DeliverIT-ContasAPagar/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'DeliverIT-ContasAPagar' is invalid and this project uses 'DeliverIT_ContasAPagar' instead.
+* The original package name 'DeliverIT-ContasAPagar' is invalid and this project uses 'DeliverITContasAPagar' instead.

 # Getting Started